d3rlpy: An Offline Deep Reinforcement Learning Library: Appendix A. Benchmark Results: D4RL

+We evaluated the implemented algorithms on the open-sourced D4RL benchmark of OpenAI Gym MuJoCo tasks~\citep{gym,d4rl}.
+We followed the experimental procedure described in \cite{d4rl}.
+We trained each algorithm for 500K gradient steps and evaluated every 5000 steps to collect evaluation performance in environments for 10 episodes.
 Table~\ref{tab:params} shows hyperparameters used in benchmarking.
-We used discount factor of $0.99$, target update rate of 5e-3 and an Adam optimizer~\cite{adam} across all algorithms.
-The default architecture was MLP with hidden layers of [256, 256] unless we explicitly explain it.
+We used the same hyperparameters as the ones previously reported in previous papers or recommended in author-provided repositories.
+We used discount factor of $0.99$, target update rate of 5e-3 and an Adam optimizer~\citep{adam} across all algorithms.
+The default architecture was MLP with hidden layers of [256, 256] unless we explicitly address it.
+We repeated all experiments with 10 random seeds.